nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * 2b.
 No appointment scheduled yet.
     * 2b1.
 FAST shows an error message.

       Use case ends.

+**Use case: UC11 - Sort contacts**

+**MSS**

+1. User requests to sort persons
+2. FAST displays a list of contacts sorted by the given keyword.
+   Use case ends.

+**Extensions**

+* 2a.
+The given command syntax is invalid.
+    * 2a1.
+FAST shows an error message.
+    * 2a2.
+FAST shows an example of sort command to user.

+* 2b.
+The list is empty.
+      Use case ends.

 *{More to be added}*